 Wooden bat boxes are usually cubic or wedgeshaped, with a grooved ‘bat ladder’ and a narrow entrance slit at the bottom.
 They can be nailed to trees or walls.

 Below are examples of the Kent bat box.
-Click here to see How to Make a Kent Bat Box.
+For printable instructions see bottom of page.

 Bats do not like draughts, and prefer well insulated boxes where temperature and humidity remain constant.
 They also need a rough textured wood to cling to.
 The wood should not be treated because bats are very sensitive to chemicals.
 A ‘bat ladder’ or other landing area that leads to an entry slit wide enough to admit bats, but narrow enough to keep out predators is also essential, usually 15 – 20 mm.
 Once up, a bat box cannot be opened legally without a licence.
 For more information on bats and the law call the Bat Helpline (0845 1300 228).

 • Make sure joints are well sealed and avoid large, loose-fitting front panels.